lilywlson/DAGV2240Repo/README.md

 01/16/23
 As I finalized my model, any changes I made were entirely for aesthetic purposes.
 I added edge loops to shape things the way I wanted them to be shaped and I also added some shapes to add structural integrity to the arm.

+01/19/23
+I UV mapped the finished model I had made, there isn't much to tell there.
+When it came to surfacing, I had some difficulties at first but then I realized I needed to layout my UVs better and once I did that, it made the substance painter much easier.
+I made the floor bits a rubber material while most of the body of the arm was a metal brush.
+One of the joints near where the medicine is pushed into the pump I made a carbon fiber material and the spiral tubing I made a bright orange painted color.